 - School Bus Passengers – School bus passengers are not required to wear seatbelts.
 School bus drivers must wear properly adjusted seatbelts.

 - Medical Exemptions – Drivers and passengers are not required to wear seatbelts when they have in their possession a written statement from a licensed physician stating that they are unable to wear a seatbelt for medical reasons.
 The certification of exemption for medical reasons must be issued on the physician’s letterhead stationery and include the patient’s name, date of birth and address, the date the exemption was issued, a clear statement of medical exemption from seatbelt use and the doctor’s signature.
 Generally, physicians are very selective in granting medical exemptions.

 - Frequent Stops On The Job – Drivers who make frequent stops with a motor vehicle in their official job duties may apply for an exemption from the Motor Vehicle Division.
 Requests are reviewed on a case-by-case basis.
 Exemptions must be carried while on the job as proof for law enforcement.
-The application for a frequent-stop seatbelt exemption is available as a downloadable form (MVD-SE1).
+You can request a seatbelt exemption using Application for Seatbelt Exemption (form MVD-SE1).

 Montana’s curvy, mountainous roads and weather—which can change quickly even during summer months—require drivers to be alert to conditions at all times and to adjust speeds accordingly.

 Daytime speed limits are in effect from one-half hour before sunrise to one-half hour after sunset.
 Nighttime speed limits are in effect at any other time.
 The following speed limits went into effect May 28, 1999.
 These speed limits apply unless a road or highway is otherwise posted for construction or a local limit.
-Montana’s speed limit laws begin at 61-8-303 of the Montana Code Annotated.
+Montana’s speed limit laws begin at § 61-8-303, MCA.